kaplayjs/kaplay/README.md

 });
 ```

-kaplay uses a powerful component system to compose game objects and behaviors.
+KAPLAY uses a powerful component system to compose game objects and behaviors.

 ```js
 // add a game obj to the scene from a list of component